s-Nick/sycl-blas/doc/Reduction.md

 The CMake option `BLAS_ENABLE_EXTENSIONS` (`ON` by default) can be used to enable/disable compilation of the `Reduction` operation.

-## portBLAS Reduction kernel
+## oneMath SYCL BLAS Reduction kernel

-Currently `portBLAS` supports a partial reduction kernel.
+Currently `oneMath SYCL BLAS` supports a partial reduction kernel.
 Its implementation can be found in [src/operations/extension/reduction.hpp](../src/operations/extension/reduction.hpp).